Fridays4Future/ToolpicCore/README.md

 ```

 The *toolpic core* system works with pre-compiled *VueComponents* that can be rendered using the `render()` function.
 So, note:
-* Every template **needs to be** a valid *VueComponent* that is pre-compiled.
+* Each template **needs to be** a valid *VueComponent* that is pre-compiled.
-* Because we're normally using `.vue` Single-File-Components as templates, the template object looks like a *ModuleNameSpaceObject* and the component lives on the `default` property.
+* Because we're normally using `.vue` *Single File Components* as templates, the template object looks like a *ModuleNameSpaceObject* and the component lives on the `default` property.

 ## API

 With your constructed `Toolpic` instance you can do certain things, that are more less controlling the *VueComponent* behind it.
-To understand the behaviour of some methods (e.g. `seekAnimations()`) it is useful to read the whole documentation including the part abut the structure of  your templates.
+To understand the behaviour of some methods (e.g. `seekAnimations()`) it is useful to read the whole documentation including the part about structuring a templates.

 ### `data`

-The `data` controller is a proxy that connects your instance straight to the dat controller of the *VueComponent* behind.
+The `data` controller is a proxy that connects your instance straight to the data controller of the *VueComponent* behind.

 #### [GET] `data`

-If you are **getting** any property within `data` such as `data.foo`, you get an object containing the requested `key` and the `value`.
+If you are **getting** any property within `data` such as `data.foo`, you get an object containing the requested `key` and the `__value`.

 E.g, the return of `render.data.foo` would be: